Traveling with Pets: Tips that will help keep your pets safeHow to keep your furry friends safe and happy, and your vehicle fur-free!

 Never leave your pet unattended in the vehicle.
 On warm, sunny days, even with the windows cracked, a parked vehicle can become dangerously hot very quickly.
 And on a cold day, pets can experience hypothermia.

 Provide a distraction when traveling with pets, like a favorite chew toy, for animals who are anxious about travel.
-This tip works for Jade Miller, incentive administrator at Runde Chevrolet, when she travels with her dog, Bear.

 Identify dog-friendly restaurants, hotels, and dog parks on your travel route.
 If you are an OnStar subscriber, advisers can help you with finding pet-friendly establishments.